PGY-2 in Pain & Palliative Care – Pharmacy Residency Program

-- We are hosting 1 of 14 in the country, PGY-2 in Pain and Palliative CarePharmacy Residency Programs and we are the only 1 fully funded by a hospice.
+- We offer 1 of 18 in the country, PGY2 in Pain and Palliative CarePharmacy Residency Programs, and we are the only accredited 1 fully funded by a hospice.

 - Direct patient benefits: Manage patient profiles for streamlined symptom management and review medication interactions (reduce side effects and control interactions).

 - Cost containment: Better manage costs of medication.
 Will help Medicare “final rule” and hospice regulation changes.
 Also, determining related and unrelated medications.

 - One-on-one education with staff, patients and family education, and in-services for healthcare professionals.

 Other information about our PGY-2 in Pain and Palliative Care Pharmacy Residency Program:

 - Who is eligible to apply?
 Pharmacists who are eligible for licensure in Illinois, and in the process of or have completed a PGY-1.